-Consider these best practices for your text campaigns:
+Consider these best practices for your MMS campaigns:

-- Send a test message to yourself or a co-worker to proofread for grammar and typos.
+Send a test message to yourself or a co-worker to proofread for grammar and typos in your image text.

 Write a Clear Message

-Make sure to include these components in your message:
+Make sure to include these components in your image text:

-- The name of your store - this is especially important if you're not including a link to your store page or menu.
-Some customers may get texts from more than one dispensary so it's crucial they know it's you!
+The name of your store - Some customers may get texts from more than one dispensary so it's crucial they know it's you!

 Carrier Guidelines to Ensure Deliverability

 These guidelines will help ensure that the phone carriers don't mark your messages as spam and that your texts reach their intended recipients: